Micro Channel architecture: Design

 The Micro Channel architecture was designed by engineer Chet Heath.
-A lot of the Micro Channel cards that were developed used the CHIPS P82C612 MCA interface controller; allowing MCA implementations to become a lot easier.
+A lot of the Micro Channel cards that were developed used the Chips and Technologies P82C612 MCA interface controller; allowing MCA implementations to become a lot easier.

 Overview

 The Micro Channel was primarily a 32-bit bus, but the system also supported a 16-bit mode designed to lower the cost of connectors and logic in Intel-based machines like the IBM PS/2.

-The situation was never that simple, however, as both the 32-bit and 16-bit versions initially had a number of additional optional connectors for memory cards which resulted in a huge number of physically incompatible cards for bus attached memory.
+The situation was never that simple, however, as both the 32-bit and 16-bit versions initially had a number of additional optional connectors for memory cards, which resulted in a huge number of physically incompatible cards for bus-attached memory.
 In time, memory moved to the CPU's local bus, thereby eliminating the problem.
 On the upside, signal quality was greatly improved as Micro Channel added ground and power pins and arranged the pins to minimize interference; a ground or a supply was thereby located within 3 pins of every signal.

 Another connector extension was included for graphics cards.
 This extension was used for analog output from the video card, which was then routed through the system board to the system's own monitor output.
 The advantage of this was that Micro Channel system boards could have a basic VGA or MCGA graphics system on board, and higher-level graphics (XGA or other accelerator cards) could then share the same port.
-The add-on cards were then able to be free of 'legacy' VGA modes, making use of the on-board graphics system when needed, and allowing a single system board connector for graphics that could be upgraded.
+The add-on cards were then able to be free of "legacy" VGA modes, making use of the on-board graphics system when needed, and allowing a single system-board connector for graphics that could be upgraded.